idvorkin/idvorkin.github.io/_posts/2017-11-16-understandingtechcompensation.md

   - /pay
 ---

 Different companies use different compensation models.
-To compare between them only compare total compensation, not salary.
-Also, signing bonuses of 100% of salary aren't uncommon in the tech industry.
-While this sounds amazing, it's often nothing more then replacement for the otherwise lost income from unvested equity.

-_You can add comments to this post [here](https://hackmd.io/AyBTMcncRweMVZEVUWUFCA)_
+To compare models use total compensation, not salary.
+The compensation models are arbitrary and complicated.
+For example, Amazon clips salary at 160K\$/yr, and doesn't have bonuses.
+Google vests stocks Monthly.
+Facebook bonuses have a company performance multiplier.
+At some companies signing bonuses can be over 100% of salary!

 <!-- imagefeature: https://thenounproject.com/0a7bdab3-cb97-4cce-9161-d4504ebc88c2
 ![](https://github.com/idvorkin/blob/raw/master/noun_compensation%20_and%20benefits.svg?sanitize=1)